wrightcameron/url-shortner/README.md

 ### Development

-Running this project for development or testing, its better to run each component indivudually or not in docker.
+Running this project for development or testing, its better to run each component individually or not in Docker.
-As the Flask backend contains the most setup and testing view the readme in directory *flask-webapp*.
+As the Flask back-end contains the most setup and testing view the readme in directory *./flask-webapp*.

 ## Prompt